esteinig/sccion/README.md

 ### Citations
 ---

-We rely on a host of excellent software and all too it can go unnoticed when it is wrapped into a program like `SCCion`.
+We rely on a host of excellent software and all too often it can go unnoticed when wrapped into a program like `SCCion`.
 When using `SCCion` please also cite `MASH, SCCmecFinder, Mykrobe, Sketchy, Abricate DBs` and refer to the unpublished programs by URL.
 For specific assembly and typing pipelines, please refer to the tables below.

 You can output all citations in `RIS` format by using:

-`sccion cite -o sccion_citations`
+`sccion cite -o outdir/`

 ---